EDUCBA Logo

 WordPress Google Analytics - tracking id

-In the Dashboard just navigate to the Settings Google Analytics and then scroll down the Plugin Setting and include the tracking code in the relevant field.
+In the Dashboard, navigate to Settings Google Analytics, scroll down to the Plugin Setting, and include the tracking code in the relevant field.

 WordPress Google Analytics - Plugin Setting

-This Plugin enables you to select whether like to track the code to be placed in your header vs the footer and includes custom tracking code force SSL and stop tracking for admin users and a small number of other functional options.
-Once completed your requirement just scroll down and select the Save Changes button.
+This Plugin enables you to select whether to track the code to be placed in your header vs the footer and includes custom tracking code force SSL and stop tracking for admin users and a small number of other functional options.
+Once completed with your requirement, scroll down and select the Save Changes button.
 Google Analytics now be active on WordPress Website.

 How to Add WordPress Google Analytics in Dashboard?

 There are various Plugins to be selected.
-Let’s see the tools, which allow connecting the platform to the Website and show a few of their metrics with the dashboard.
+Let’s see the tools that connect the platform to the Website and show a few of their metrics with the dashboard.

-There are five types of best Google Analytics WordPress Plugins to be considered they are:
+There are five types of best Google Analytics WordPress Plugins to be considered.

 • Site Kit by Google